pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

 #### Manual solution

-Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and synchronization as in the manual solution of [Some DM-workers go offline](#scenario-1-some-dm-workers-go-offline).
+Suppose that now we have the same upstream and downstream table structures and the same demand for merging tables and replication as in the manual solution of [Some DM-workers go offline](#scenario-1-some-dm-workers-go-offline).

-When `DM-master` automatically executes the unlocking operation, the owner (`DM-worker-1`) successfully executes the DDL and continues the synchronization process, and the DDL lock information has been removed from `DM-master`.
+When `DM-master` automatically executes the unlocking operation, the owner (`DM-worker-1`) successfully executes the DDL and continues the replication process, and the DDL lock information has been removed from `DM-master`.
 But at this point, if `DM-worker-2` is temporarily unreachable due to the Internet failure during the period of asking `DM-worker-2` to skip the DDL, then the skipping process might fail.

 The operation processes are:

 1. Use `show-ddl-locks` to confirm if the corresponding lock of the DDL no longer exists on `DM-master`.
-2. Use `query-status` to confirm if the DM-worker is still waiting for the lock to synchronize.
+2. Use `query-status` to confirm if the DM-worker is still waiting for the lock to replicate.

     ```bash
     » query-status test